codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 >This article focuses on workflow management.
 For information on managing Delivery Pipelines, see [Managing Delivery Pipelines]({{site.baseurl}}/docs/pipelines/managing-pipelines/).

-###  Workflows dashboard
+###  Tracking workflows in Workflows dashboard
 The Workflows dashboard displays a list of all the _active_ workflows across all Delivery Pipelines.
-Active workflows are either running or completed workflows meaning those that are either running or completed, and record events in the past one hour.
-Set filters to view s, including pipeline filters to focus on specific workflows.
-Drill down on any workflow to view execution details, and manage it.
+Active workflows are either running or completed workflows.
+Set filters to view subsets of workflows, including pipeline filters to focus on specific workflows.
+Then drill down on any workflow to view execution details, and manage it.

    {% include image.html
   lightbox="true"